 2.1 Accident

-Most animal abuse crimes under this statute require that an offender act either intentionally or knowingly.
-These terms mean that defendants are only guilty of a crime if they hurt an animal on purpose or did so knowing that an animal would experience some type of cruelty.
-A defense, then, is for defendants to show that they did not act with either of these aims.
-Perhaps, for example, an accused simply injured an animal on accident.
+Most animal abuse crimes under this statute require an offender to act intentionally or knowingly.
+These terms mean that defendants are only guilty of a crime if they intentionally hurt an animal or did so knowing that an animal would experience some cruelty.
+A defense is for defendants to show that they did not act with either of these aims.
+Perhaps, for example, an accused injured an animal on accident.

 2.2 Exempt under the law

 The language of ARS 13-2910 lists a few exceptions where people are not guilty of animal cruelty even if they hurt an animal.
-For example, the law states that people can take the life of an animal if done by means of a hunting or fishing activity regulated by either the:
+For example, the law states that people can take the life of an animal if done through a hunting or fishing activity regulated by either the:

-Therefore, defendants can try to show their innocence by saying that their acts fell into an exception that is listed in the statute.
+Therefore, defendants can try to show their innocence by saying that their acts fell into an exception listed in the statute.

 2.3 Self-defense